Ivan Kramskoy

 First Paintings

 From about 1869 Kramskoy received regular commissions from the Russian art patron Pavel Tretyakov (who gave his name to the Tretyakov Gallery and Tretyakov Drive in Moscow).
-In addition to collecting Kramskoy's paintings, studies, etchings and watercolours, Tretyakov also collected the works of V.G Petrov, Ilya Repin, Vasily Surikov, Isaac Levitan, Valentin Serov, and many others.
+In addition to collecting Kramskoy's greatest portrait paintings, studies, etchings and watercolours, Tretyakov also collected the works of V.G Petrov, Ilya Repin, Vasily Surikov, Isaac Levitan, Valentin Serov, and many others.
 Tretyakov commissioned portraits from Kramskoy of Russian cultural and science personalities, ensuring that their likeness would be captured forever.
-A selection of Kramskoy's most important portraits include:
+Here is a very short selection of Ivan Kramskoy's most celebrated portraits of the 19th century:

 - Artist Feodor Vasilyev (1871, Tretyakov Gallery)